Written By: Margaret Rena Wang

 The discussion pools into how CRA is not a holistic representation, especially of the country Singapore with a diverse culture of Malay, Indian, Eurasian populations, reduced only to workers and servants in the film.

 I can’t help but wonder–especially with the second installment underway–if the location was a metropolis city in China (like Shanghai where I spent my childhood) would people be as inquisitive to only Chinese representation on-screen?

 Or would the producers only use all people of Han Chinese heritage as the workers and servants in the film?
-Would the critique still ensue that there was no South East Asian representation at all in such a diverse country like Singapore?
+Would the critique still ensure that there was no South East Asian representation at all in such a diverse country like Singapore?

-It wouldn’t be accurate representation either if there were only Chinese people, but if the use of representation hinges on accurate working class majority, this also heavily discloses the problem in colorism in East Asian cultures.
+It wouldn’t be accurate representation either if there were only Chinese people, but if the use of representation hinges on the accurate working class majority, this also heavily discloses the problem in colorism in East Asian cultures.